DerryKyre/hyper-warrior/README.md

 # hyper-warrior
-pepega

 NOT COMPATIBLE WITH NGSP, PR, SP...

 YOU NEED MY TERA-SHARED-STATE MOD FOR THIS TO WORK!!
+(Still need it)

-command: wui -> open mod UI
+Command: wui -> open mod UI (Works)

 use warrior basic attack to do the rotation (includes smart prevention to not use brooch, gamble, root, ult if not close to boss...)
+(Works)

-speeds up all animations and ends them faster.
+Speeds up all animations and ends them faster.
+(Works, but bad)